Choosing Your Cover

 What’s ‘the gap’?

-If you go to a hospital that’s not in the HCF Network or are covered only for Minimum Benefits (MB), you are likely to experience large out of pockets (extra costs on top of any Excess).
+If you go to a hospital that’s not in the HCF Network or are covered only for Minimum Benefits (MB), you are likely to experience large out of pockets (extra costs on top of any excess).
+In some instances this can be significant, and depending on the cover chosen, treatment and length of stay could range up to tens or even thousands of dollars.
 Or if you’re treated in hospital by a doctor who isn’t part of the HCF network you may also have to pay extra costs.
 These extra costs, that aren’t covered by your HCF Overseas Visitors Cover, are known as ‘the gap’.

 Going to a hospital in the HCF network ensures any ‘gap’ is minimised.
 To find a hospital in the HCF network go to Participating hospitals or call our Overseas Visitors Helpline on 13 68 42.